bitburner-official/bitburner-src/markdown/bitburner.go.makemove.md

 ## Go.makeMove() method

-Make a move on the IPvGO subnet gameboard, and await the opponent's response. x:0 y:0 represents the bottom-left corner of the board in the UI.
+Make a move on the IPvGO subnet game board, and await the opponent's response. x:0 y:0 represents the bottom-left corner of the board in the UI.

 **Signature:**